 | Research diversity | Primarily one group (Zagreb) | Multiple independent groups |

 The practical takeaway: BPC-157 has deeper evidence for localized tendon and gut healing.
 TB-500 has broader research from more independent groups and real-world veterinary validation.
-Many community reports describe using both simultaneously, theorizing that the different mechanisms complement each other — but this combination has never been formally studied.
+Many community reports describe using both simultaneously, theorizing that the different mechanisms complement each other — and pre-made blends like KLOW, which combines BPC-157, TB-500, GHK-Cu, and KPV into a single formulation, have emerged around this idea.
+Our peptide stacking guide covers the evidence and principles behind these combinations.
+However, this combination has never been formally studied.

-Tendon injuries are where peptide recovery research is most concentrated, because tendons heal notoriously slowly.
-Their limited blood supply means conventional healing is often measured in months, not weeks.
+Tendon and ligament injuries are where peptide recovery research is most concentrated, because both tissues heal notoriously slowly.
+Their limited blood supply means conventional healing is often measured in months, not weeks — which is exactly why peptides that promote angiogenesis and collagen synthesis have drawn so much interest here.

 BPC-157 has the most direct tendon data.
 Staresinic et al. (2003) showed accelerated Achilles tendon healing in rats, with improved biomechanical properties at the repair site.
 The peptide appeared to improve both the speed and quality of healing — tendons weren't just closing faster, they were structurally stronger.